Addressing the burnout crisis is one of the defining issues facing business leaders today.

 Keep communication channels open

 Consider training managers on techniques for encouraging open communication.
-In addition, provide additional channels for raising employee concerns, whether that’s through an HR department with an open-door policy, a method of gathering and answering anonymous suggestions or questions, or another creative solution that best fits your organization.
+Also provide dedicated channels for raising employee concerns, whether that’s through an HR department with an open-door policy, a method of gathering and answering anonymous suggestions or questions, or another creative solution that best fits your organization.

 Too often, organizations recognize high-performing employees by giving them more duties and responsibilities than other team members in the same role.
-This not only creates unfair work imbalances but also can encourage the burnout of your most productive employees.
+This not only creates unfair work imbalances, but also can lead to burning out your most productive employees.

 Make sure your high-performing employees aren’t “rewarded” by being given more and more to do.
-In addition, clearly define roles and duties, and give each employee adequate time and resources to complete their work well without undue time pressures.
+Clearly define roles and duties, and give each employee adequate time and resources to complete their work well without undue time pressures.

 Promote healthy work habits

-Asking these questions will help you determine if you need to update your policies to allow for a more supportive work culture.
+Asking these questions can help you determine if you need to update your policies to allow for a more supportive work culture.

 Aim for fairness

 Burnout is often fueled by perceived inequities in the workplace.
-These inequities may be due to individual concerns—such as a manager’s favoritism of one employee over another—as well as organizational ones—such as a company’s general hiring and promotion practices.
+This may be due to individual concerns—such as a manager’s favoritism of one employee over another—as well as organizational ones—such as a company’s general hiring and promotion practices.

-To forestall employee burnout, ensure everything from your compensation policies to diversity and equity initiatives supports all employees.
+To avoid employee burnout, ensure everything—from your compensation policies to diversity and equity initiatives—supports all employees.
 This is especially important to prevent the burnout of employees from traditionally marginalized or underrepresented populations.

 Offer mental health support

-Give employees easy-to-access options to help them manage work-related stress.
-Unfortunately traditional health care programs often require employees to spend a lot of time jumping through hoops to get the care they need.
-An employee already exhausted due to burnout is not in the best position to investigate what mental healthcare services are covered by their health insurance and which care providers in their area accept their insurance.
+Unfortunately, traditional EAPs often require employees to spend a lot of time jumping through hoops to get the care they need.
+An employee already exhausted due to burnout is not in the best headspace to investigate which mental healthcare services and therapists are covered by their insurance.

-In addition, traditional health care programs often require employees to wait for weeks for a first appointment with a therapist or psychiatrist.
-During this time, the team member’s condition may worsen, further lowering their productivity and lowering their sense of work competence and satisfaction.
+Traditional EAPs often require employees to wait for weeks for a first appointment with a therapist or psychiatrist.
+During this time, the team member’s condition may worsen, lowering their productivity, confidence, and sense of work competence and satisfaction even further.